Priyanka-0001/JKart/README.md

-# Project Title : JKart – JavaScript Based E-Commerce Application
+# JKart – JavaScript Based E-Commerce Application

 ## Description
 JKart is a frontend-only e-commerce web application built using HTML, CSS, and JavaScript.
-It allows users to register, login, browse products, add items to cart, update quantities, and view cart details.
+It allows users to register, log in, browse products, add items to the cart, update quantities, and view cart details.
 All data is stored and managed using browser localStorage, without any backend or database.
-This project focuses on core JavaScript concepts, DOM manipulation, event handling, and application flow.
+This project focuses on core JavaScript concepts, DOM manipulation, event handling, and end-to-end application flow.

 ## Features